rayfrankenstein/AITOW/README.md

 You get the picture.
 In scrum there’s supposed to be a story worked that you can demonstrate at the end of the sprint.
 Yeah, yeah, I’ve heard it all before about having stories to do these things.
 And that WOULD be fine if software dev professionals were running the show.
 I personally would have a story for each one of the above.
 The developer would then demonstrate / explain results at the end of the sprint to the team, NOBODY ELSE.
 But my Direct experience has been, as soon as one of these stories is in the backlog, along comes Joe Scrum Master or Product Owner or Manager and we start arguing about whether that’s a story.
 Here comes the time wasting nonsense - Can’t we work it into this or that?
 Or, what can we demo when that story is done because that’s the only way we show progress.
 You can’t demo THAT!
 It’s endless nonsense on the dogma that has become scrum.

-There’s alot more wrong including how to handle defects flowing in from customers and previous iterations, how to refactor something, etc. I’ve heard the answers from scrum “professionals” and it’s like we’re trying to find the answer to a car question in a yoga manual, i.e. I’m fixing a headlight but that needs to be done in the downward dog position.
+There’s alot more wrong including how to handle defects flowing in from customers and previous iterations, how to refactor something, etc. I’ve heard the answers from scrum "professionals" and it’s like we’re trying to find the answer to a car question in a yoga manual, i.e. I’m fixing a headlight but that needs to be done in the downward dog position.
 Everything but the simple stories are unnatural.

 Oh, and don’t forget the daily status meetings.
 Don’t even try to convince me they are Anything But.
 That’s what they are, that’s what they will always be.
 A way better way to handle that is a dev is supposed to have responsibility to report potential slippage.
 If somebody isn’t doing that - then THAT’s when a manager should pop their head in.